aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 To run the application in IntelliJ

 1. Edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*
-2. Pass all configuration parameters from the command line, prepending `--` to each parameter (e.g. `--MSKBootstrapServers localhost:9094 --KafkaSourceTopic source-topic ...`)
+2. Update the property values (for `bootstrap.servers`, `topic` etc.) in `flink-application-properties-dev.json` that are to be passed as input.